Men's Cross Country Weekend Wrap Up with Coach Gibby

 MGoBlue.com gets to know head coach Alex Gibby, who will enter his fourth season at the helm of the men's cross country program at U-M this fall.

 Men's cross country coach Alex Gibby previews the 2012 season

-Alex Gibby is in his third season as head coach of the University of Michigan men's cross country program.
+Alex Gibby is in his fourth season as head coach of the University of Michigan men's cross country program.
 He was announced as the eighth head coach in program history on July 29, 2010, and also serves as an assistant coach with the Wolverine men's track and field team.